honzakj/React---3D-frontend-showcase/client/README.md

 - Interactive Elements: Engage visitors with animations, smooth transitions, and user-friendly interactions.
 - Project Showcase: Highlight your most impressive projects with detailed descriptions, screenshots, and links.
 - Clear Navigation: Seamlessly guide visitors through your website with a well-structured navigation bar.
 - Contact Information: Make it easy for potential employers to connect with you by providing your contact details.
-(To be implemented)

 ##### Future Features:
 - Content Management System (CMS) (To be implemented)